 What should my kid bring to farm camp?

 Additionally, they should have a morning snack, refillable water bottle, and a sizable lunch.
+Please keep in mind our low-waste initiative and use reusable containers when possible!

 Where can I learn more?